strapi/documentation/docs/developer-docs/latest/developer-resources/plugin-api-reference/server.md

 Once a plugin is exported and loaded into Strapi, its features are accessible in the code through getters.
 The Strapi instance (`strapi`) exposes top-level getters and global getters.

-While top-level getters imply chaining functions, global getters are syntactic sugar that allow direct access using a feature's uid:
+While top-level getters imply chaining functions, global getters are syntactic sugar that allows direct access using a feature's uid:

 ```js
 // Access an API or a plugin controller using a top-level getter